Dying to Self: The Cost of Discipleship

 Every person who came to Jesus was not His disciple.

-At the end of Jesus’ ministry, just before His ascension to heaven, His final commission to His disciples was to go and make disciples.
+His final commission to His disciples was for His followers to go and make disciples.

 The whole life and ministry of Jesus was a model for us to become disciples of Jesus as we disciple others.